qwertzy-antonio-godinho/qwertzy-antonio-godinho.github.io/_posts/2020-03-17-Abusing-Internet-Archive.md

 ![](../assets/Abusing-Internet-Archive/atomic1-555_confused.png)

-After searching github for an unpacker that could get rid of the obfuscation appield to the file, I found [https://github.com/ViRb3/de4dot-cex/releases](https://github.com/ViRb3/de4dot-cex/releases), which was able to deobfuscate some parts of file before throwing an error message:
+After searching GitHub for an unpacker that could get rid of the obfuscation that has been applied to the file, I found [https://github.com/ViRb3/de4dot-cex/releases](https://github.com/ViRb3/de4dot-cex/releases), which was able to deobfuscate some parts of file before throwing an error message:

 ![](../assets/Abusing-Internet-Archive/atomic1-555_fixed-deconfused.png)